puyty/GTP2PoetryModels/README.md

 Title: Person goes to the Hospital

-**User inputs reason for visit
+-User inputs reason for visit

-**Poem generates in the style of the model’s training, but only using vocab from a medical textbook.
+-Poem generates in the style of the model’s training, but only using vocab from a medical textbook.

-**Some Highlights of the outputs
+**Some Highlights of the outputs**

 the sonnet sleeps on the moon.